bobleer/NLSAA_Hypertension/README.md

 # NLSAA_Hypertension

-The study on the causes of high blood pressure in Nottingham Longitudinal Study of Activity and Ageing (NLASS)
+The study on the causes of high blood pressure in Nottingham Longitudinal Study of Activity and Ageing (NLSAA)

 SPSS output file download: https://github.com/bobleer/NLSAA_Hypertension/raw/master/SPSS_output.spv